-Where to buy and find Miso Paste in the Grocery Store
+Where to Buy Miso Paste and Find it in the Grocery Store

-But with miso pastes newfound popularity, many are left asking the question, “Where do you buy miso paste?” or “Where do you find miso paste in the grocery store?“
+With miso pastes newfound popularity, many fans find themselves wandering the grocery store asking themselves the question, “Which aisle can I find miso paste on in the grocery store?“

 Where to Find Miso Paste in the Grocery Store

-The best locations to find miso paste in the grocery store can vary.
-But there are a few places to check out when looking for it:
+The best aisle to find miso paste in the grocery store can vary.
+But here are a few places to check out when looking for it:

-- If you are shopping in a regional grocery store in the U.S., such as Safeway, Kroger, Publix, Food Lion, Piggly Wiggle, for example, you’ll find shelf-stable miso paste in the international aisle next to other Japanese condiments and soups.
+Typical grocery stores such as Safeway, Kroger, Publix, Food Lion, Piggly Wiggle, Whole Foods Market, and Trader Joe will keep shelf-stable miso paste in the international aisle next to other Japanese condiments and soups.

-If there is a specific type of miso paste you’re interested in that isn’t in the grocery store, you may want to search for it in an Asian market instead.
-They’ll have some more authentic imported varieties that you can enjoy!
+If you’re interested in a specific type of miso paste that isn’t in your neighborhood grocery store, you may want to search for it in an Asian grocery store instead.
+They’ll have some more authentic imported varieties that you can enjoy.

-While non-refrigerated miso tends to store for longer, fresh or refrigerated miso is typically going to be the tastiest and healthiest.
+While non-refrigerated miso tends to store for longer, fresh or refrigerated miso is typically the tastiest and healthiest.

-In your search, you might find miso paste in tubs, pouches, and sometimes sachets.
-So be on your guard- it could take many forms!
+In your search, you might find miso-paste in plastic tubs, pouches, and sometimes sachets.
+So be on your guard, it could take many forms.

 What is in Miso Paste?